sourcegraph/about/blogposts/2021/better-onboarding-prevent-codebase-overwhelm.md

 ---
-title: '8 Ways to implement better onboarding'
+title: '8 ways to implement better onboarding'
 externalTitle: How to improve software engineer onboarding
 description: 'Engineering leaders and engineers share their most effective approaches to help new hires onboard faster and build confidence.'
 externalDescription: 'Worried you’re onboarding software engineers to an overwhelming codebase?
 Learn how to onboard better from leading engineers.'